Luther-Gray/other-heaven/content/blog/figmaSucks.md

 +++
 # Hey-hey 👋🏿

-I remember the first time a classmate in highschool sent me a Adobe XD file in our Graphic Design class to print out on the VERY expensive plastic label filter.
+I remember the first time a classmate in high-school sent me a Adobe XD file in our Graphic Design class to print out on the VERY expensive plastic label filter.

 I spent all day downloading XD because my PC didn't have it for some reason, and while I was doing that, I was reading the documentation for what it was, how it worked and why we should use it.